-Caution: This Romantic Sex Story contains strong sexual content, including Ma/ft, Consensual, Heterosexual, First, Oral Sex, Masturbation, Menstrual Play, Slow,
+Caution: This Romantic Sex Story contains strong sexual content, including Ma/ft, Consensual, Heterosexual, First, Masturbation, Oral Sex, Menstrual Play, Slow, Geeks,

 Desc: Romantic Sex Story: Chapter 1 - Hurricane season in south Louisiana.
 Dan stays behind because it's HIS ancestral home.
 In the aftermath, he rescues another stay-behind, a young girl.
 Hurricanes change a lot of things.
 Including two lives.